Hallowkush95/no-locked-doors-/Getting-Started.md

 6. Let the miner run long enough to get a stable hashrate.
 Remember this number, then go back to `Settings -> Devices/Algorithms` and enter it manually in the `Benchmark Speed (H/s)` field.
 Note miners will generally show hashrates in larger units "e.g. GH/s" so you will have to add zeroes to adjust for this (look at the speed column to see it formatted with larger units).

 7. That's it!
-Once you've saved those settings, NHM will remember the speed you've found and use it for auto-switching.
+Once you've saved those settings, NHML will remember the speed you've found and use it for auto-switching.